 See a genetic counselor if you want to have children and you have a family history of Menkes syndrome.
 Maternal relatives (relatives on the mother's side of the family) of a boy with this syndrome should be seen by a geneticist to find out if they are carriers.

 Kaler SG, Packman S. Inherited disorders of human copper metabolism.
 In: Rimoin D, Korf B, eds.
 Emery and Rimoin's Principles and Practice of Medical Genetics.
 6th ed.
-Elsevier Ltd: 2013;chap 100.
+Philadelphia, PA: Elsevier; 2013:chap 100.

 Kwon JM.
 Neurodegenerative disorders of childhood.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 599.

 Reviewed By: Anna C. Edens Hurst, MD, MS, Assistant Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.